Paris’s Secret Vineyard in Montmartre

 In 1933 the vines are planted and the land secured so they decide in 1934 to invite the President of the Republique, Albert Lebrun, to the harvest.
 However little did they know it takes 3 years to harvest the grapes!
 So what were they to do?

-Well sometimes a mistake comes disguised as an opportunity and with the help of surrounding vineyards, they order in 40 tonnes of grapes and turn it into a Grand Fete what is today the: Fete de Vendanges de Montmartre!
+Well, sometimes a mistake comes disguised as an opportunity and with the help of surrounding vineyards, they order in 40 tonnes of grapes and turn it into a Grand Fete what is today the: Fete de Vendanges de Montmartre!

 Today the wine is harvested and vinified by the Townhall of Paris.
 Bottled in neat 50cl bottles, this table wine is sold to help social charities in the 18th.

-The vineyard of Montmartre also embraces organic farming not using chemical products on the vines and under organic regulation for wine production.
+The vineyard of Montmartre embraces organic farming not using chemical products on the vines and under organic regulation for wine production.
 To find out more about where to go in Paris for natural wines, check out this list of the best natural wine shops in Paris.

 As the Mayor of the 18th district of Montmartre, Eric LEJOINDRE says in his address: